bmikolaj/direscraw/README.md

 ####Optional parameters
 `-h` for help

-`-n` will run the program without `errcalc` thus creating no Error Percentage and Runtime Calculation files.
+`-n`,`--nosum` will run the program without `errcalc` thus creating no Error Percentage and Runtime Calculation files.

-`-b BLACKLIST` specifies a list of files and/or directories separated by a space to omit from rescuing (case-sensitive).
+`-b BLACKLIST`, `--blacklist BLACKLIST` specifies a list of files and/or directories separated by a space to omit from rescuing (case-sensitive).

 ###Example
 `use@computer:$ direscraw /media/Drive1/ /media/Drive2/Backup/ -b .mp3 'Pictures Of Me'` (This will omit all mp3 files and a directory called Pictures Of Me).